Climate Change is Happening NOW

 - Hurricane Irma set various records including sustained wind speeds of 185 mph for 37 hours straight.
 It was about the size of France or Texas.

-- Hurricane Maria ultimately killed 4,645 people.
+- Hurricane Maria ultimately killed 2,975 people (at least).
 It forced hundreds of thousands of Puerto Ricans to flee to the US mainland.
 Six months after the event, 200,000 people on the island still didn’t have power.

 - Miami now floods regularly.